pb319/IPL_Sports_Magazine/Predictive Analytics/Readme.md

 - To predict the player having maximum total run in the IPL season 2024.

 #### _Methodologies_:
-- Assumptions like linear realationship, Independence of errors, Autocorrelation, Normality of errors has been checked
+- Assumptions like Independence of errors, Normality of errors, etc. has been checked
 - Primary model has been made through Stepwise Regression method
 - Multicollinearity of independent variable has been identified by Variance Information Factor
 - Multicollinearity of independent variable has been addressed by Principal Component Analysis